 The most straightforward pricing method.
 You pay one flat rate per every transaction, no more, no less.
 The processing fee is a single, fixed percentage composed of what the processor, card brand and issuing bank charge.
 The transaction fee is a fixed amount determined by the processor and serves as a buffer.

 What’s great about this method of pricing is that you always know what to expect once you receive your merchant statement, and it makes spotting anomalies a lot easier and systematic, should there be any.

 2. Interchange plus

-This model is the most difficult to understand because of the (almost) infinite variables that come into play when you process a transaction.
+This model is more difficult to understand because of all the variables that come into play when you process a transaction.
 Like:

 - The total transaction amount